orson-sander/eagler-ultimate/README.md

 - Has a YouTube channel --> https://youtube.com/@SprintingSnail123
 - Insane at Brawl Stars

-### Thanks to Thundiverter for making the MC Quick Guide!
+### Thanks to Thundiverter for making the quickguide!